dsiah/Can-My-Dog-Eat-It/INSTRUCTIONS.md

-Note: all greyed out text is commands that must be typed into your terminal
+<small>Note: all greyed background text is commands that must be typed into your terminal</small>

 Some useful commands
 ====================